akinori-ito/multido/README.md

 ```
    multido hosts ls
 ```
 executes "ls" command in the listed hosts.
+Upon execution, it asks the password.